eyes and hour

 • Unless you are going to eat your onigiri immediately, it's important to salt your rice.
 Adding salt and letting the rice cool is crucial for proper hygiene.
 The salt helps to delay spoilage.

 • If you've already wrapped your onigiri with nori, you may want to remove it before refrigerating.
 Otherwise, the nori will get soggy.
-Before eating, you can rewrap your onigiri with a new strip of nori.
+Before eating, you can rewrap your onigiri with a fresh strip of nori.

 Frequently Asked Questions

-Are rice balls and onigiri the same thing?
+1. Are rice balls and onigiri the same thing?

 Yes, onigiri are Japanese rice balls.
 "Rice balls" is the English translation that's most typically used.
 Musubi is another word that also means rice balls.